Accessing Unofficial Transcripts

 - Under Tools (on the left side), click on the Student Support Services

 - Click on Student and Financial Aid

 - Transcript type: Unofficial

 Alumni can only access their unofficial transcript for a year after graduating.
 To obtain an official transcript, please order through Parchment.

 For more information, contact the Office of the Registrar.

 Ordering Official Transcripts

-Please note: University of the Pacific will not provide copies of test scores (e.g., TOEFL, GRE, SAT, GMAT) or transcripts of the academic work from other institutions.
+- University of the Pacific will not provide copies of test scores (e.g., TOEFL, GRE, SAT, GMAT) or transcripts of the academic work completed at other institutions.
 You must contact the original institution for transcripts.

 You may need to verify your current enrollment for many reasons that include providing student status for financial reasons, getting a job, applying to another college or university, or receiving special credentials.

 University of the Pacific has authorized the National Student Clearinghouse (NSC) to provide enrollment.
 Any current student can view or print an Enrollment Validation Certificate through MyPacific.
 For former students and alumni who visit the NSC site directly, a valid Social Security Number is needed.